parkinsons-toolkit/app-content/pages-content/home.md

   7. _**To-do lists/Notes**_ (to keep all your information in one place and can be used like a diary)

 _Live Well with Parkinson’s_ was developed by the Personalised Care for Parkinson’s Disease (PD-Care) team at University College London.
 For more information on the PD-Care research study, please visit www.ucl.ac.uk/pd-care or you can ask the research team.

+For more information, see our [What is Parkinson's](/what-is-parkinsons) page